Can Dogs Eat Green Beans?

 Green beans are often used in weight management plans for dogs.
 By replacing a portion of their regular dog food with green beans, you can reduce calorie intake without leaving your dog feeling hungry.
 This method, known as the green bean diet for dogs, is effective but should be done under the supervision of a vet.

-In addition to green beans, make sure your dog gets plenty of exercise to help them maintain a healthy weight.
+In addition to green beans, make sure your dog gets plenty of exercise to help maintain a healthy weight.

 Conclusion: Should You Feed Your Dog Green Beans?